GeekchanskiY/THEORY/Network Applications/PROTOCOLS/MQTT.md

 6. **ActiveMQ**: Another popular message broker that supports MQTT among other messaging protocols.
 It's a Java-based broker with support for a wide range of messaging features and protocols.

 7. **IBM MQ**: IBM MQ supports MQTT alongside its traditional messaging capabilities.
 It's often used in enterprise-level deployments where reliability and scalability are crucial.

+Note:
+There is MQTT-SN (for sensor networks), which fits better if there is low resource network, MQTT over WebSockets for 2-directional message queue, MQTT-TLS - adds Transport Layer Security protocol to ensure safety